blakcoder2017/sheetserve/README.md

 ## 🤝 Contribute

 We welcome contributions and feedback!
-If you're a data analyst or developer, feel free to fork, use the data, and even add new endpoints.
+If you're a data analyst or software engineer, feel free to fork, use the data, and even add new endpoints.

 ---